csokolove/termstart/README.md

 2. Enable `Developer Mode` in the top-right corner of the page.
 3. In the top-left corner of the page, click `Load Unpacked`.
 4. Select the cloned folder.

-### As a startpage

-If you use a browser which doesn't support adding 3rd party extensions, you can simply add `https://yrwq.github.io/termstart` as your startpage.

 ## Usage